dgroomes/electron-playground/realistic/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

+* [ ] Maybe use something like trpc to talk between the main process and renderer process?
+* [ ] Custom icon (`.ico`).
+How do you create one?
+SVG?
+* [ ] What is ExternalsPlugin (used in the preload entrypoint)?
+* [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.
+* [ ] Go away from the `main_window` name because the overloading on the word main is actually extremely confusing, because in Electron the there is the "main process".

+## Finished Wish List Items

 * [x] DONE Scaffold the app.
 * [x] DONE (working but crufty) Bundle (in prep for TypeScript).
 Probably use webpack because Electron and webpack are both part of the OpenJS Foundation.
 Seems like the right thing to do (even though I like esbuild).